 - Taboga San Pedro Church - Panamá, Taboga Island.
 Very old church in Renaissance style, considered to be the second oldest church in Panama, built around 1524.

 - Bridge of the Americas - Panamá.
 Iconic bridge across the Pacific entrance to the Panama Canal.
 This cantilever bridge is 1,654 m long, with 61.3 m clearance.
 Constructed in 1962.

 - Centennial Bridge - Panamá.
 Spectacular cable-stayed bridge across Panama Canal, 1,052 m long, clearance - 80 m.
 Constructed in 2004.

 Other man made landmarks

 - Fort San Lorenzo - Colón.
-Beautiful example of the military architecture from 16th - 17th century, part of Spanish transatlantic trade route.
+Beautiful example of the military architecture from the 16th - 17th century, part of Spanish transatlantic trade route.
 Construction was started in 1598, fort abandoned in 1821.

 - Gatun Dam - Colón.
 2.3 km long earthen dam, which created Gatun Lake - important part of Panama Canal.
 Includes hydropower plant.
 Dam was constructed in 1907 - 1913 and was the largest construction of such kind in the world.